-Of Fanjoy, international star Keith Urban has said, “She brings such a great vibe into her work, organic yet stylish.
+Of Fanjoy, country sensation Keith Urban has said, “She brings such a great vibe into her work, organic yet stylish.
 Trey has a wonderful spirituality about her and she has a great eye for detail.
 She truly loves art and the weirdos who make it and we love her for it.”

 Fanjoy has a passion and history in the theatre.
 She studied under acclaimed theatre legend, Sanford Meisner, who founded New York’s prestigious Neighborhood Playhouse.
 The Neighborhood Playhouse has been the home to many of the country’s most respected actors including Robert Duvall, Steve McQueen and filmmaker Sydney Pollack.
 It’s this background and sensitivity to artists and actors that Fanjoy brings to every aspect of her work.